InterestingBrainPoops/battlesnake_tests/README.md

 Ex: `cargo run -- --url http://localhost:8000'

 ## Thanks
 This was inspired by the [PoorFish](https://github.com/mcostalba/PoorFish) testset for chess engines.
+Smallsco for the format suggestion
+TheApX aka Butterfly :butterfly: Tamer for the suggestion of having multiple possible correct moves.